yandex-cloud/docs/en/_tutorials/security/vm-fluent-bit-logging.md

    yc logging read --folder-id=<folder_ID>
    ```

-   Where `--folder-id` is the folder ID specified in the `td-agent-bit` service settings.
+   Where `--folder-id` is the folder ID specified in the `fluent-bit` service settings.

 - API {#api}